17 of the Best iPhone Apps for Engineers

 The application comes with a feature called "always facing text" that allows any annotations to be viewed in any viewing angle - which is a nice touch.

 You can also mark-up changes to the plans and share them with your saved contacts.
-This application, like other CAD options on the list, easily allow you to fiddle around with designs on site or on your stupidly long commute to the office.
+This application, like other CAD options on the list, easily allows you to fiddle around with designs on site or on your stupidly long commute to the office.

 TouchCalc is a handy little app for number crunching and analysis.
 Its colorful calculator offers three different modes depending on your needs.